puckawayjeff/dotfiles/docs/New Host Deployment.md

 ### First-Time Setup

-When running `new-host.sh` on a host without the dotfiles repository:
+When running `join.sh` on a host without the dotfiles repository:

 1. **Git Installation** - If Git is not installed, the script will:
    - Run `sudo apt update`